sanjay-azad/en/docs/ai.md

 There is intelligence in both of them - life & science.
 It's just that science is more structured, definite and limited.
 There are a few measures of intelligence - understanding patterns, decision making, language understanding, will-power and emotions.
 Emotions and belief-framing are the least understood aspects of intelligence as per science - as there is a lot of variability.

-Artificially-intelligent agent are those systems that cross certain threshold, in human perception, at the above mentioned measures of intelligence.
+Artificially-intelligent agent are those scientific systems that cross certain threshold at the above mentioned measures of intelligence (in human perception).
 Machine learning and deep learning (neural networks) are some of the ways to have an AI agent.
 Others include robotics, control systems, game engines, material technology, etc.

 Below is a concise explanation of how those lesser known, other facets of AI exist: